Conclave (novel)

 Conclave is a 2016 novel by British writer Robert Harris.
 The book is set in the context of the death of a pope and the subsequent papal conclave to elect his successor.

+A film based on the book, starring Ralph Fiennes, directed by Edward Berger and written by Peter Straughan, was theatrically released in the United States by Focus Features on 25 October 2024.